jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling.md

 * Generally, desk shifts have higher pay than shelving shifts.
 Thus, those who can work both may want to be guaranteed a desk shift.
 If we look at the current schedule, VG and ND are relegated to picking up the left-over shelving shifts.

 ### Future improvements:
-* Eventually migrate to Google Spreadsheet to use preference updating with Google Forms and allow for easy creation of a Google Calendar.
+* Eventually migrate to Google Spreadsheet to use preference updating with Google Forms which may facilitate easy creation of a Google Calendar.